-NOTICE IS HEREBY GIVEN that an annual meeting of shareholders of MAGELLAN AEROSPACE CORPORATION (the "Corporation") will be held at The Living Arts Centre, 4141 Living Arts Drive, Mississauga, Ontario, L5B 4B8 on Wednesday, the 8th of May, 2013, at 2:00 o'clock in the afternoon (Eastern Time) for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the holders of common shares of MAGELLAN AEROSPACE CORPORATION (the "Corporation") will be held at The Living Arts Centre, 4141 Living Arts Drive, Mississauga, Ontario, L5B 4B8 on Tuesday, the 13th of May, 2014, at 2:00 p.m.
+(Eastern Time) for the following purposes:

-- 1. to receive the consolidated financial statements of the Corporation for its financial year ended December 31, 2012, together with the report of the auditors thereon; - 2. to set the number of directors to be elected at nine and to elect directors for the ensuing year; - 3. to appoint auditors, with remuneration to be fixed by the directors; and - 4. to transact such further or other business as may properly come before the meeting or any adjournment thereof.
+- 1. to receive the consolidated financial statements of the Corporation for its financial year ended December 31, 2013, together with the report of the auditors thereon; - 2. to set the number of directors to be elected at the Meeting at nine (9); - 3. to elect nine (9) directors of the Corporation for the ensuing year; - 4. to appoint Ernst & Young LLP as auditors of the Corporation with remuneration to be fixed by the directors; and - 5. to transact such further or other business as may properly come before the Meeting or any adjournment thereof.